 Special Issue 02/13

 We would like to congratulate some of our doctoral students:

-- Engdawork Assefa, doctoral student of the Graduate School, who passed his disputation on "Landscape Dynamics and Sustainable Land Management in Southern Ethiopia" on 1st of October, 2012.
-The dissertation was graded with "magna cum laude" (1.0).
+- Ricardo Fernandes, doctoral student of the Graduate School, who passed his disputation on "Challenges, approaches, and opportunities in radiocarbon reservoir effects" on 9th of December, 2013.
+He was awarded a "summa cum laude" (0.0).